Partial Knee Replacement

-A surgical procedure performed to replace worn joint surfaces in the knee when only part of the knee is severely arthritic.
-An incision is made on the knee and the worn joint surfaces are removed.
+A surgical procedure performed to replace worn joint surfaces in the knee, usually due to severe arthritis.
+An incision is made on the front of the knee and the worn joint surfaces are removed.
 Metal components are then cemented on the tibia and femur.
 A spacer made of a specialized plastic is placed in between the tibia and femur.
-When the components are in place the knee is checked to ensure appropriate range of motion, alignment, and stability.
+The surface of the knee cap is also removed and replaced with a plastic button.
+When all of the components are in place the knee is checked to ensure appropriate range of motion, alignment, and stability.

 When is a partial knee replacement necessary?

 A partial knee replacement may be necessary when there is severe osteoarthritis in only one compartment of the knee.

 For the majority of people, a partial knee replacement will last 10 to 15 years but this depends on the activity level of the patient.